whg-training/statistics-course/README.md

 [Genomic Medicine and Statistics](https://www.well.ox.ac.uk/work-and-study/gms-dphil-programme) course at the Wellcome Centre for Human Genetics, University of Oxford.

+Content on this site is publicly available under the terms of the enclosed license.

 ## Contributors ##

 We are grateful to the following people who have contributed to the course content on this site: